Narcetes stomias: Description

-The blackhead salmon is blackish in colour.
+Narcetes stomias is blackish in colour.
 Its maximum length is 57.5 cm.

 Habitat

-The blackhead salmon lives in the Atlantic Ocean, Indian Ocean and Pacific Ocean; it is bathypelagic or benthopelagic, living at depths of 1500–2300 m.
+Narcetes stomias lives in the Atlantic Ocean, Indian Ocean and Pacific Ocean; it is bathypelagic or benthopelagic, living at depths of 1500–2300 m.

 Reproduction

-The blackhead salmon lays eggs of up to 4 mm in diameter.
+Narcetes stomias lays eggs of up to 4 mm in diameter.

 The trematode worm Olssonium turneri (family Fellodistomidae) is a parasite upon it.